MerkulovDaniil/optim/docs/methods/adaptive_metrics/CG.md

 Ax = b
 $$

-Without special efforts the problem can be presented in the form of minimization of the quadratic function, and then generalised on a case of *non* quadratic function.
+Without special efforts the problem can be presented in the form of minimization of the quadratic function, and then generalized on a case of *non* quadratic function.
 We will start with the parabolic case and try to construct a  conjugate gradients method for it.
 Let us consider the classical problem of minimization of the quadratic function:

 $$